Marohn-Group/dissipationtheory/README.md

 # dissipationtheory
-Compute atomic force microscope cantilever dissipation and frequency noise over metals and dielectrics
+Compute atomic force microscope cantilever dissipation and frequency noise over metals and dielectrics.
+Compute cantilever capacitance using a sphere plus a cone model.